Rama – An Incarnation of Vishnu – Indian Mythology

 The Abduction of Sita

-Alliance with Sugreeva and Hanuman
+Alliance with Sugreeva – The King of Monkeys and Hanuman

 As Rama searched for Sita, he formed an alliance with the monkey-king Sugreeva.
 Sugreeva and his loyal friend Hanuman played crucial roles in the battle against Ravana.
 Hanuman, especially, became one of the most beloved characters in Hindu mythology due to his unshakable devotion to Rama and his extraordinary feats of strength and loyalty.